This post and giveaway is sponsored by Family Tree Prints, all opinions are my own.

 With all these roadblocks, not only did I not know much about my in-laws’ family, but neither did they.
 It took weeks of talking to numerous family members, even ones that don’t speak English, to gather up some names.
 With the help of FamilySearch, I was able to plug in these names to find documents with more clues.
 I can’t explain the pure joy and excitement when I connected a few dots and found another generation.
 They’re not even my blood family, but I carry their last name, I will one day birth their great grandchildren, and I have them to thank for my husband.
 It gave me the best feeling!
 After all of this effort, I was able to create a 4 generation family tree.
 The effort of searching for those names pays off instantly by connecting our family alone, but I am super excited to be able to showcase the effort and our family connection in our home.

 A Sweet Connection

 It was an especially special moment when I shared all I had learned about Donovan’s family with him.
 He was most interested in seeing what they did for a living and how they spent their lives.
 We learned that when Donovan’s last enslaved forefather was freed from bondage, familiar opportunities arose for his children.
-We found his son’s name on a college football roster from 1920.
+We found his son’s name, who played football, on a college roster from 1920.
 His son played for Virginia Union University.
 This instantly gave Donovan a unique connection to his great-grandfather, because Donovan too played college football, at The University of Montana.
 Now not only can Donovan know where his football talent comes from, but he can relate to and have something in common with the great-grandfather he didn’t even know by name.

 The Business Behind the Decorative, Modern Family Tree